Grant assistance for certain Masters of Education students only

 The TEACH Grant provides grant assistance to students completing coursework to begin a career in teaching in a high-need field.
-The award is up to $4,000 per year with a maximum of $16,000 for an undergraduate degree.
+The award is up to $4,000 per year with a maximum of $8,000 for a graduate degree.
 IMPORTANT NOTE: If the recipient does not fulfill the requirements of the Agreement to Serve, the entire TEACH Grant received converts into a Federal Direct Unsubsidized Stafford Loan, with interest retroactive to the date the grant was disbursed.

 To determine eligibility, a student must:

 Maintain a 3.25 cumulative GPA or *score at or above the 75th percentile on ACT/SAT

 Be enrolled in one of Ashland University's eligible programs of study in the College of Education